Daddy Day Care

 Daddy Day Care is a 2003 American family comedy film starring Eddie Murphy, Jeff Garlin, Steve Zahn, Regina King, and Anjelica Huston.
 Written by Geoff Rodkey and directed by Steve Carr, it marks Murphy and Carr's second collaboration after Dr. Dolittle 2 (2001).
 The plot follows two fathers who start a child day care out of their home after they are laid off from their corporate jobs.

 The film was produced by Columbia Pictures, Revolution Studios and Davis Entertainment and released in the United States on May 9, 2003, by Sony Pictures Releasing.
-It received generally negative reviews from critics, but grossed $164.4 million worldwide on a budget of $60 million.
+It received generally negative reviews from critics, but was a box office success, grossing $164.4 million worldwide on a budget of $60 million.
 The film was followed by two sequels, in the film series of the same name.

 Plot

 Charlie Hinton is a marketing executive at a local food company called Ample Foods.
 He and his wife, Kim, have just enrolled their son Ben into Chapman Academy, an overly academic preschool overseen by the haughty Gwyneth Harridan.
-However, on Ben's first day, Charlie, his best friend Phil Ryerson, and 300 others are laid off when the company shuts down their health division due to the poor reception of their vegetable-flavored breakfast cereals.
-Charlie breaks the news to Kim and Ben during dinner that night, but assures them he will find a new job.
+However, on Ben's first day, Charlie, his best friend Phil Ryerson, and at least 300 other employees are laid off when the company shuts down their health division due to the poor reception of their vegetable-flavored breakfast cereals.
+Charlie breaks the news to Kim and Ben during dinner that night, but assures them that he will find a new job.

 While Kim supports the family by returning to work as a lawyer, Charlie, after six weeks of job hunting and finding nothing, is forced by the bank to take Ben out of Chapman.
-Unable to find a satisfactory alternative around town, Charlie decides to open a daycare center in his home with the help of Phil, calling it "Daddy Day Care".
+Unable to find a satisfactory alternative around town, Charlie decides to open a daycare center of his own in his home with the help of Phil, calling it "Daddy Day Care".
 Although local parents are suspicious of men working with kids, a few choose their service as it is more affordable and child-based.

 Charlie and Phil open Daddy Day Care with nine children and struggle with chaos and personal issues.
 Angered at losing children to the new competition, Harridan attempts to shut them down by notifying child services.
-Charlie and Phil find themselves rectifying problems pointed out by Dan Kubitz, a child services director, to ensure that Daddy Day Care is suitable for children.
-Charlie and Phil then hire their former colleague, Marvin, as an additional care provider after Daddy Day Care acquires two more children.
+Charlie and Phil find themselves rectifying problems pointed out by Dan Kubitz, a well-meaning child services director, to ensure that Daddy Day Care is suitable for children.
+Charlie and Phil then hire their former nerdy colleague, Marvin, as an additional care provider after Daddy Day Care acquires two more children.
 In time, they start to enjoy running Daddy Day Care as it grows in popularity, with Charlie delighted to see Ben making friends and enjoying himself.